Article Summary: Great Basin National Park Facts

 They collected wild foods and hunted game, but also cultivated corn, beans, and squash using irrigation techniques.
 The presence of obsidian, turquoise, and shells show that the Fremont traded with distant villages.

 The Fremont built several villages, including one near present-day Baker, Nevada, called Baker Village.

 Another Great Basin National Park Fact relating to the Fremont Indians is that they were artists.

-Anthropomorphic (human-like) figures usually have trapezoidal shaped bodies with arms, legs and fingers.
-The figures are often elaborately decorated with headdresses, ear bobs, necklaces, clothing items and facial expressions.
+These figures are often elaborately decorated with headdresses, ear bobs, necklaces, clothing items, and facial expressions.

 Evidence of the Fremont can be found in local rock art.
 Upper Pictograph Cave, in Great Basin National Park, contains pictographs believed to be painted by the Fremont.

 Other creations are more abstract, consisting of lines or dots.

 3. The Great Basin Includes Some Of The Oldest Trees Found On Earth

 Another of the fascinating Great Basin National Park Facts is that some of the oldest trees on earth can be found at Great Basin.

 As a matter of fact, the rare Great Basin bristlecone pine grows in isolated groves near the tree line, where it can survive for 4,000 years or more under extremely harsh conditions.